katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 # WILD - Developing a Chatbot

-We are a group of Business Analytics students from George Washington University.
-Our project is to build a chatbot and text analytics model for our client, World Wildlife Fund.
+As Business Analytics students from The George Washington University, our project involves building a chatbot and text analytics model for our client, the World Wildlife Fund.
 Team members: Pedro Chames Carvalho, Ke Chai, Varsha Katam, Hao Ren, Priscilla Sit, Alejandra Taboada

 <!-- TABLE OF CONTENTS -->